 One central hub to rule them all

-A simple way this could be fixed, is with a dedicated Apple hub.
-This could relieve the need for a certified Apple chip in bridges, and in some cases it could render the need for a bridge obsolete.
-Whether Apple choose to change tack, and build themselves a hub is something we may find out at WWDC very soon.
-A purely Apple built hub could lead the way for IOT developers in the future, and give them something to aim at.
+A simple way this could be fixed is with a dedicated Apple hub.
+This could relieve the need for a certified Apple chip in bridges, and in some cases, it could render the need for a bridge obsolete.
+Whether Apple chooses to change tack and build themselves a hub is something we may find out at WWDC very soon.
+A purely Apple built hub could lead the way for IoT developers in the future and give them something to aim at.
 If they know that Apple will only be using certain protocols, then at least we can be sure that for the next five years or so, these are the protocols that need to be included.
-Apple, being the company they are, tend to mold the industry around them, whether we like it or not, and having an idea of where they want to go would be a boon for everyone, including their rivals.
+Apple, being the company they are, tend to mould the industry around them, whether we like it or not, and having an idea of where they want to go would be a boon for everyone, including their rivals.